safinathapa/codepath-prework/README.md

 ![Loom_FreeScreenVideoRecordingSoftware_Loom-4May2025-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/d4a39b88-59f7-474c-9864-6c22033919d2)

-## App Brainstorming (Step 4)
+## App Brainstorming

-The list of apps that are my favorite are:
+The list of apps that are my favorite is:
-*Snapchat: I can see if they are active in the chat or not.
+*Snapchat: I can see if the person I am chatting with is active in the chat or not.
 I can also send view-only once pictures/videos.
 *Instagram: I can again send view-only once pictures/videos.
 *TikTok: I can see who viewed my profile.

-Thinking of an idea, I want to improve an existing app and that is Instagram.
-Whenever we post a story on Instagram and you want to find out if a specific person liked it or not, you will havr to scroll through it.
-It would be a lot better if there was a search button on it.
+Thinking of an idea, I want to improve an existing app: Instagram.
+Whenever we post a story on Instagram and you want to find out if a specific person liked it or not, you will have to scroll through it.
+It would be a lot better if there were a search button on it.

 ## Notes

-Describe any challenges encountered while building the app.
+I was a bit confused figuring out the features of Xcode, as I was not familiar with it.

 ## License